Pips Answer for Monday, October 27, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-10-27
+NYT Pips easy answer for 2025-10-27

-Answer for 2025-10-27
+Complete answer for 2025-10-27 (Easy)

 I started with the Easy puzzle to get my brain warmed up.
 The first thing I noticed were the fixed sums.
 Cell [0,0] had to be a 3 and [2,2] had to be a 2.